Essence Aerospace Technologies Triatomic

 I also used a small straight pin t' poke holes in t' body tube every ¼” so t' epoxy would soak through t' holes and form “rivets” for added strength.

 I used 5-minute epoxy t' make t' fillets.
-T' make them nice and even, matey, I apply maskin' tape on both sides o' each glue joint, and then apply the epoxy.
+T' make them nice and even, I apply maskin' tape on both sides o' each glue joint, and then apply the epoxy.
 A Popsicle stick or a gloved finger dipped in rubbin' alcohol was used t' smooth t' fillets.
-T' tape was removed when t' epoxy be well gelled but nay fully hardened.
+T' tape was removed when t' epoxy was well gelled but nay fully hardened.

-Unlike t' ventral fins, me bucko, t' dorsal fins have a more conventional swept-back shape.
+Unlike t' ventral fins, t' dorsal fins have a more conventional swept-back shape.
 What makes them trickier t' align be t' dorsal body tube that must be placed betwixt them.
 Once again I could nay use me fin alignment guide t' hold t' fins in place, matey, so I had t' nudge t' parts back into proper alignment several times while t' epoxy was setting.

-Recovery System: T' parachute provided be a RocketHead Rockets pre-built 21” mylar chute.
+Recovery System: T' parachute provided was a RocketHead Rockets pre-built 21” mylar chute.
 I really like t' quality and convenience o' t' RocketHead chutes.
 It almost brought a tear t' me eye to have t' cut t' shroud lines t' make them shorter so they could be reliably extracted from t' parachute cup.

 Finishing:

 A good-lookin' set o' water-slide decals was provided with t' kit.
-Unfortunately, they were nay very strong, and I managed t' ruin four of them.
+Unfortunately, they were nay very strong, arrr, matey, and I managed t' ruin four of them.
 Fortunately, none o' t' damaged decals were t' ones I cared about the most.

 Overall, I’m really pleased with t' appearance.